feathersui/feathersui-starling/documentation/help/markdown/stack-screen-navigator.md

 ### Dispatch events from the screen

 The best way to navigate from one screen to another is to dispatch an event from the currently active screen.
 Using the `StackScreenNavigatorItem`, we can associate an event with either a push or a pop action.
 The `StackScreenNavigator` will automatically navigate to a different screen when one of these events is dispatched.

+#### Pushing a new screen onto the stack

 Let's map an event from the main menu screen that will push the options screen onto the stack:

 ``` code
 var mainMenuItem:StackScreenNavigatorItem = new StackScreenNavigatorItem( MainMenuScreen );